 Larry and Gerry invited him to come back and spend a week with them at the bakery.
 For various reasons, that didn’t happen until early December when Christmas baking was in full swing.
 Gerry was making kringles and I went over to observe him and to meet their guest.
 Cheerful and easy going, I liked him instantly and we soon found ourselves chatting away like a pair of old friends.

 When he went back to France to resume flying around the world, we remained in touch via Facebook, which is how I found out, a few months later, that he was contemplating a career switch: he had applied to the baking program at Ferrandi, possibly France’s most prestigious trade school, and had been accepted (one of ten successful candidates out of a hundred).
 My head spinning from this turn of events (I knew he loved his job as a flight attendant), I asked Loïc what had brought it about.
 He replied immediately: “My chance encounter with the Whidbey bakers on that flight from Paris” (a flight which, incidentally, was the last direct Air France flight on that route).
-As to the timing of his decision, he attributes it to two tragedies that struck too close for comfort: the crash of Air France flight 447 out of Rio in June 2009 (which killed passengers and crew) and the Newtown shooting of last December in which I lost my grandson Noah.
+As to the timing of his decision, he attributes it to two tragedies that struck too close for comfort: the crash of Air France flight 447 out of Rio in June 2009 (which killed passengers and crew) and the Newtown shooting of last December in which we lost our six-year old grandson.
 Loïc had only met me one week earlier.
 The message was clear: life was too unpredictable to postpone one’s dreams.

 When I arrived in Paris last month, Loïc was nearing the mid-point of a sixteen-week training program at the end of which he would obtain his CAP boulanger (certificate of professional competence as a bread baker).
 To say that he is happy with his training would be a serious understatement.
 He loves the fact that the group is small (ten apprentices), that he is constantly learning new doughs and techniques and that the instructor, Christophe Moussu, is the kindest and most patient of teachers (“la gentillesse et la patience incarnées”), always ready with a helping hand.
 With twenty-five years of experience in bread and pastry, Mr. Moussu is both a master baker and a pastry chef.
 He’s passionate about teaching: “I want the apprentices to develop a real feel for the dough,” but he knows that right now they are just playing at being bakers.
 No amount of schooling will replace work in an actual bakery where they will have to contend with a rigorous production schedule and where nobody will be holding their hands.